The Best New Hampshire Auto Insurance Company

 How We Found the Best Auto Insurance in New Hampshire

-We evaluated the five largest auto insurance providers in New Hampshire using the same methodology we developed for our nationwide auto insurance review.
+We evaluated the biggest auto insurance providers in New Hampshire using the same methodology we developed for our nationwide auto insurance review.
 We researched financial stability ratings to confirm that these insurers had the resources to pay out on customers’ claims.
 We also looked at customer service ratings to confirm that real-life consumers were happy with their service.
 We checked in on each insurer’s claims payment speed, compared the types of coverages each insurer offered, and looked at how many discounts were available — the more discounts, the more likely you’ll be able to save money on your auto insurance policy!

 New Hampshire Auto Insurance Reviews

 Like State Farm, Progressive also earned an honorable mention in our nationwide auto insurance review.
-Progressive’s financial stability rating isn’t quite as high as State Farm’s or GEICO’s — A.M.
+Progressive’s financial stability rating isn’t quite as high as State Farm’s — A.M.
 Best gave Progressive an A+, not an A++, but this is still a great rating and is no cause for concern.
 Its customer service ratings are on par with State Farm’s: 3/5 for both overall and claims experiences from JD Power, and a Very Good for claims process and an Excellent for claims payment speed from Consumer Reports.

-Progressive also offers roughly the same amount of coverage options as GEICO, and you get a few unique coverage options, such as gap insurance (sometimes called loan/lease payoff insurance), which helps cover the remaining balance on your car loan if your car is stolen or totaled.
+Progressive also offers roughly the same amount of coverage options as State Farm, and you get a few unique coverage options, such as gap insurance (sometimes called loan/lease payoff insurance), which helps cover the remaining balance on your car loan if your car is stolen or totaled.
 Progressive also offers pet injury insurance, which helps pay for veterinary expenses if your pet is in your car during an accident — and you don’t have to pay extra for that one, because Progressive includes it as part of its collision insurance package.

 Like State Farm and Progressive, Allstate also earned an honorable mention in our nationwide auto insurance review.
 Like Progressive, Allstate earned an A+ financial stability rating from A.M.
 Best; like Progressive and State Farm, Allstate earned 3/5 for overall experience and claims experience from JD Power and a Very Good for claims process and an Excellent for claims payment speed from Consumer Reports.